soe-ag/botha_about_clone/README.md

 coding practice website clone

-scss files are in the zip
+sass files are in the zip

 original website https://www.bo-tha.com/about